GSA/challenges-and-prizes/_challenges/1121-inclusive-design-challenge.md

 * Stage I Launch: April 21, 2020
 * Stage I Close: October 30, 2020, 5:00 PM Eastern
-* Stage I Selection/ Awards, Launch of Stage II: January 2021 ( anticipated)
+* Stage I Selection/ Awards, Launch of Stage II: January 2021 (anticipated)
-* Stage II Design Charrette: Summer 2021 (anticipated)·
+* Stage II Design Charrette: Summer 2021 (anticipated)
-* Stage II Close, Prototype Demonstrations at U.S. DOT Headquarters: June 2022 ( anticipated)
+* Stage II Close, Prototype Demonstrations at U.S. DOT Headquarters: June 2022 (anticipated)
 * Stage II Prize Selections: July 2022 (anticipated)

 ##### *Stage I, Proof of Concept*

-In Stage I, eligible Participants will submit proposals for inclusive design solutions for AVs.
+In Stage I, eligible Participants will submit proposals for inclusive design solutions for ADS-DVs.
 DOT will select up to ten semifinalists to advance to Stage II to develop a functional prototype of their idea and compete for a cash prize.

 Stage I proposals will be limited to written, descriptive summaries (no more than 10 pages; see "Stage I Submission Requirements" below for additional detail on proposal length constraints), supporting visual exhibits, and accompanying information (team biographies, etc.) as outlined below.